kymlu/eating-memories/src/pages/posts/cashew-vegetable-soup.md

         - name: "water"
         - name: "salt"
 ---
-Add ingredients to a 4L pot and fill the pot up with cold water.
+Add **all the ingredients** to a 4L pot and fill the pot up with cold water.

 Put pot on a stove on high.